Plugin Compatibility with IntelliJ Platform Products

 The following modules are currently available in all products based on IntelliJ Platform:

-The following modules are only available in specific products:
+The following modules or built-in plugins are available in these specific products:

 ||IntelliJ IDEA, Android Studio|